Disaster Ready Fund – Round Three 2025-2026

 When will the DRF Round Three successful outcomes be announced?

-DRF Round Three 2025-26 successful outcomes are expected to be announced from September 2025 onwards.
+DRF Round Three 2025-26 successful outcomes were announced in November 2025.
 These dates are indicative and subject to change, at the discretion of the Australian Government.

 Who can I contact for support?

-If you have any questions or need support with your application, please contact your Resilience and Recovery Officer (RRO) or email info@qra.qld.gov.au.
+If you have any questions or need support with your application, please email disasterreadyfund@qra.qld.gov.au.